Euroclass cables and data or fibre optic cabling in which these standards are affected?

 - The only exception is patch leads, which are not within scope of CPR.

-Different Member States require different CPR classification levels for various applications.
-Each Member State may implement the standard in line with their regional requirements.
+Generally, different Member States require different CPR classification levels for various applications.
+Furthermore member State may implement the standard in line with their regional requirements.

-For example, hospitals require a B2ca rating in some countries, but only a Cca rating in others.
+For instance, hospitals require a B2ca rating in some countries, but only a Cca rating in others.

-Where can I locate the requirements of the standard compliant cable?
+Where can I locate the requirements of the standard compliant Euroclass cable?

 - Product Data Sheets